 Declare who is in charge of the action.
 Typically this should be the person with the highest base skill bonus doing the work.
-So the engineer is the one in charge of fixing the mass effect drive; everyone else is helping out.
-For each participant who has at least Average (+1) in the same skill-or a similar skill that may be used at the GM's discretion to assist-add a +1 to the leader's skill roll.

-If you fail the roll then all the participants share in the failure; your sneak attempt gets you all caught, not just the leader of the attempt.
+So the engineer is the one in charge of fixing the mass effect same skill-or a similar skill that may be used at the GM's discretion to assist-add a +1 to the If you fail the roll then all the participants share in the failure; your sneak attempt gets you all caught, not just the leader of the attempt.